-The amount of HSIP funds obligated each year and the number of projects programmed waiting in a queue to be funded for the coming years indicates that we are planning well for improving the safety conditions throughout the State by following the HSIP guidelines.
+The amount of HSIP funds obligated each year indicates that we are planning well for improving the safety conditions throughout the State by following the HSIP guidelines.
+However, a good amount of resources was utilized to analyze the increases of fatalities during the COVID-19 pandemic in this fiscal year.